 Aligning many jurisdictions in co-governance is complex work.
 In order to overcome this fragmentation, a formal mechanism is needed to drive levels of government towards governing at a watershed scale.
-These mechanisms may take one of many forms, such as an interprovincial policy/agreement; a whole watershed vision or framework; or a watershed institution or water board.
+These mechanisms may take one of many forms, such as a watershed institution or transboundary water board; an interjurisdictional watershed agreement or policy; or a common vision or framework for the whole watershed.

 A case study in good watershed level governance is the Mackenzie River Basin Transboundary Waters Master Agreement.
 The model represents a cooperative, intergovernmental agreement endorsed by the governments of the Northwest Territories, Yukon, British Columbia, Alberta, Saskatchewan and Canada.
 This agreement encourages neighbouring provinces/territories to enter into bilateral agreements to support implementation of the Master Agreement.
 For a detailed look at one of these bilateral agreements, check out the guidebook released by the OLW Network member, FLOW (Forum for Leadership on Water): Transcending Boundaries: A Guidebook to the Alberta-Northwest Territories Mackenzie River Basin Bilateral Water Management Agreement.

 To gain data for this impact measure, we conducted a desktop assessment of Canada's 25 major watersheds searching for the existence of a watershed governance mechanism to support watershed governance.

 The detailed results of this desktop assessment can be seen in this Google Sheet.